 Manual therapy (CPT 97140) and massage therapy (CPT code 97124) are likely interchangeable for Medicare Part B. However, the disparity in income between the two is one of the most visible differences.

-Considering how many massage therapy units are provided per month, it’s easy to see why some facilities prefer to bill one service over another.
+Considering how many massage therapy units are provided monthly, it’s easy to see why some facilities prefer to bill one service over another.
 The provider makes $3.00 more per massage therapy unit, and overcoming is a common blunder.
-When it comes to 97140 and CPT code 97124, you can only bill one or the other.
+Regarding 97140 and CPT code 97124, you can only bill one or the other.

 Your holistic massage therapy practice’s CPT codes can cover many different procedures.
 However, you must know which CPT codes are used for each step to avoid revenue cycle management concerns.